luna983/beyond-nightlight/README.md

 ## TODO

-* [ ] Training loss not going down, why?
-* [ ] Read more on the architecture of Mask-RCNN
+* [ ] Evaluate training samples and generate meaningful batches (intead of logging on tb).
-* [ ] Inference mode is loading last checkpoint instead of best model
+* [ ] Inference mode is loading last checkpoint instead of best model.
-* [ ] I bet adding spacenet will improve the results
+* [ ] Change training data to spacenet.
+* [ ] The backbone of this model is currently ResNet50 + FPN and that is not necessarily a good choice for the task at hand (small objects of relatively homogenous sizes).
+Would try to drop FPN (and try smaller models like mobile net or smaller resnets to increase batch sizes).
+* [ ] Add post processing that is similar to NMS in spirit.